 The key components which can expand ultrasonography are to create functional and volume imaging are primarily due to: (1) increased computational power, (2) cost-effective volume imaging and (3) the availability of contrast agents for ultrasound imaging.

 Ultrasound systems using real-time 3-D ultrasonography or 4-D ultrasound imaging have several advantages for guiding interventional medical procedures.
 These systems can visualise real-time tissues and organs in 3-D. Real-time 3-D ultrasonography is preferred over 2-D ultrasound imaging for surgical tasks and complex procedures due to its accuracy and efficacy.
 In comparison to volumetric imaging alternatives, such as MRI and CT, real-time ultrasound imaging has a faster imaging acquisition rate of 30 volumes per second, thus enabling excellent image visualisation.

-In addition, volume-rendered images are able to enhance the noise and distortions which are present in the 3-D images and can result in irregular surfaces in the picture image.
+In addition, volume-rendered images can enhance the noise and distortions present in the 3-D images and result in irregular surfaces in the picture image.
 The major disadvantage of this technique is due to the distorted visualisation of the internal features of solid organs such as the liver and kidneys which can produce raised reflections in the anatomical images.